merlinthemagic/MTS/README.md

 Its always the one off, once a year processes that do.

 With this browser that process has been automated.
 Three weeks before new years eve, the system does a dry run to make sure the portal webpage has not changed.
-The staff get an alert if it changed so they can update the process (has not changed the last 5 years), otherwise the system automatically updates the token at 3am on new years while we are popping champagne.
+If it changed (has not in the last 5 years) the staff gets an alert so they can update the process, otherwise the system automatically updates the token at 3am on new years while we are popping champagne.

 Not a huge problem, but 15 minutes of coding and the system is truely automated.

 This component would not be possible without the awesome work done by the people who built <a href="http://phantomjs.org/">PhantomJS</a>.
-We are simply wrapping their work so it is easy for you to access using PHP.
+This project simply wraps their work so it is easy for you to access using PHP.

 <h3>Basic use:</h3>